ab-emptycup/ab-emptycup.github.io/devlog/azure-migration.md

 The store seems to be working now.
 But, the issue is that the db has the resource refs hardcoded.
 This means for example that a furnishing record has the s3 url for the thumbnail preview hardcoded in a column.
 I'm not too inclined to perform a large database migration on the production db.
 I'd rather patch the old codebase for _studio3d_ and implement cleanly in the new _emptycup3d_ codebase.
 Working on the patch now.

+Before I started working on the patch.
+I committed the dev environment setup this time.
+Further to avoid any confusions, I cleaned up all the branches in the main repo and the submodules.
+Now, there are only 2 branches:

+1. _studio3d_ which is the production branch live on [beta.studio.emptycup.in]()
+2. _master_ which is the main development branch.
+I don't think I want to deploy this publicly.
+Not sure yet.

+Anyways, with a cleaner setup, its time to start working on the _s3-abs_ udpate.
+Making a list of all the places where the refs need to be patched:

+This feels like wading through a swamp.
+I added a *patch_ref()* call to _AssetStore_.
+I used that to update *Layout.to_json()*.
+But testing any changes is a problem because the API service is not reloading after changes.
+After a lot of debugging, I realised that an environment variable *ENABLE_GUNICOR_RELOAD* is unset.
+But, the variable is being set in _docker-dev.yml_.
+I realised I need to take a break before I lose my gumption.